 So how can you do it?

 How can you make the transition from a sometime-preneur to full time entrepreneur?

-For some reason, let’s suppose you’re in a position now where you can no longer wait to leave your day job – it’s become unbearable, the stress is going to wreak too much havoc, or there’s something to cause you abandon your current career now.
+Let’s suppose you’re in a position now where you can no longer wait to leave your day job.
+It has become unbearable, the stress is going to wreak too much havoc, or there’s something to cause you abandon your current career now.
 No judgement here.